Kurian Joseph: Career

 In 2000, Kurian Joseph was appointed a judge of the Kerala High Court.
 In February 2010, he was elevated as Chief Justice of the Himachal Pradesh High Court.
-On 8 March 2013, he became a judge of Supreme Court of India.
+On 8 March 2013, he became a judge of the Supreme Court of India.

-Joseph believes that people have high expectations of the judiciary and that it should play a pro-active role to meet their aspirations.
+Joseph believes the judiciary should play a proactive role to meet people's high expectations of the judiciary.

 Notable cases

-The bench of Justice R. M. Lodha, Justice Madan Lokur and Justice Joseph is hearing the controversial coal allocation scam case and vowed to free the Central Bureau of Investigation (CBI) from any political and bureaucratic interference.
+The bench of Justice R. M. Lodha, Justice Madan Lokur and Justice Joseph heard the controversial coal allocation scam case and vowed to free the Central Bureau of Investigation (CBI) from any political and bureaucratic interference.
 A bench of Chief Justice Lodha, Kurian Joseph and R. F. Nariman overruled the Afsal Guru decision on the point of admissibility of electronic evidence.

-On 22 August 2017, Justice Joseph gave a verdict against the controversial Triple Talaq.
+On 22 August 2017, Joseph gave a verdict against the controversial Triple Talaq.
 In his judgement he said, "I find it extremely difficult to agree with the learned Chief Justice that the practice of triple talaq has to be considered integral to the religious denomination in question and that the same is part of their personal law...."